coder/coder/docs/admin/infrastructure/architecture.md

 A managed PostgreSQL database, with daily backups, is recommended:

-- For AWS: Amazon RDS for PostgreSQL using [RDS IAM authentication](../../reference/cli/server.md#--postgres-auth).
+- For AWS: Amazon RDS for PostgreSQL (preferably using [RDS IAM authentication](../../reference/cli/server.md#--postgres-auth)).
 - For Azure: Azure Database for PostgreSQL
 - Flexible Server For GCP: Cloud SQL for PostgreSQL